Our President

 Ahmad Badri Abdullah

-Executive Director of Maqasid Institute Malaysia (MIM)
+Director of Maqasid Institute - Malaysia

 Marwan Bukhari

-Research Fellow and Deputy Director, MIM
+Research Fellow and Deputy Director, Maqasid Institute - Malaysia

 Aly Abdel Moneim